 I’m now climbing my way back to a consistent running schedule.
 I ran for second time in last 4 days and am exhausted.
 I’m the heaviest I’ve ever been gained 29 pounds this last year, but am putting picture of Rhonda Rousey on my bathroom mirror – great come from behind story – to inspire me on days I don’t feel like running.
 I bought her book.
 I”m not into fighting and have never even watched cage fighting, but her story fascinates me.
 So I’m using that to push me forward.
 I’m using anything I can – anything that works.
 If I don’t do this now I may never.

-I signed up for the Las Vegas half marathon to run with my teammates the LIFE Runners.
+I signed up for the Las Vegas half marathon to run with my teammates.
 Alex is coming home that weekend to be with Jim.

 We do a lot of praying.
 We rely on God and do as much as we can leading up to such.
 Live life to the fullest.
 Don’t look back.
 There will always be something there to cause the playing field to be uneven.